-Torres del Paine, on the edge of the South Patagonian Ice Cap is Patagonia's number one destination for adventurous travellers.
-From day hikes, to 8 day treks, kayaking, ice hiking and horse-riding this the place to come if you're looking for an adventure in one of nature's most dramatic and varied arenas.
+Torres del Paine National Park, on the edge of the South Patagonian Ice Cap is Patagonia's number one destination for adventurous travellers.
+From day hikes from a luxurious base to 12 day multi-activity treks, this is the place to come if you're looking for an adventure in one of nature's most dramatic and varied areas.

 Things to do in Torres del Paine